Mobile Menu

 Peppered corydoras originate from the rivers in Brazil and Uruguay.

 Now, this is available everywhere and most probably widely spread cory catfish in the market.
-Its body markings with green-black covering as well as dark-splotch on the dorsal fin.
+Its body markings with a green-black covering as well as a dark splotch on the dorsal fin.

 Like other cory catfish, the male is smaller than the female.
-Male reaches about 2.5 inches where the female reaches 3 inches.
+The male reaches about 2.5 inches whereas the female reaches 3 inches.
 But, the pectoral and dorsal fin of the male is longer than the female.

 At least a 20-gallon fish tank is suggested to them to provide the best environment.
-This tank should have hiding spaces for the cory’s fish.
+This tank should have hiding spaces for Cory’s fish.
 So, you can put a lot of plants and driftwood which make hiding spaces.

 Corydoras paleatus Overview